Alan-A/GetSimple-I18N-InnovationGrid/README.md

 ## Installation

-This theme is installed in the GetSimple themes folder in the standard manner: upload, unzip, select the theme in the admin themes tab.
+This theme is installed in the GetSimple themes folder in the standard manner:
+* upload, unzip, select the theme in the admin themes tab.

-In addition the components.xml file has to be copied into the folder:
+In addition the `components.xml` file has to be copied into the folder:
 * `Site_Installation_Folder\data\other\`

+... and the pages files should be copied into the folder:
+* `Site_Installation_Folder\data\pages\`

 ### Aside Elements